 Mary Ann Brouillette is communications specialist at Franklin Soil and Water Conservation District, where she oversees marketing, branding, public information, social media and outreach.
 She also assists county, township and municipal partners with outreach strategies to meet NPDES goals for outreach and public participation, supplies articles for partner newsletters and Web sites, and conducts outreach activities for intergovernmental partners.

 Mary Ann attended Northwestern University, studying ecology and chemistry, before joining the USDA Forest Service in region 6 (Washington and Oregon).
 During her Forest Service career, Mary Ann worked in recreation, fire prevention and suppression, timber and reforestation.
 After returning to Ohio, she received a BS in Human Dimensions of Natural Resources, Ecological Communication at The Ohio State University.
+Mary Ann is a member of the Central Ohio Chapter of the Public Relations Society of America and is secretary of the All-Ohio Chapter of the Soil and Water Conservation Society.

 Sherry Collins is administrative specialist at Franklin Soil and Water Conservation District where she is responsible for billing and receiving, vendor relations, inventory control, payroll, event registration, and acts as receptionist.
 Sherry also assists with Franklin County NPDES annual reporting.